 Legally, you are allowed to give notice and still claim this type of dismissal.
 If you work your notice, your employer could argue that the working relationship hasn’t broken down.

 You must make it clear in your resignation letter that your reasons for leaving are directly related to your treatment at the organisation, and that your employer has breached the employment contract.

 Get in touch with our constructive dismissal solicitors

 We understand the stress and uncertainty that any type of employment claim can pose on employees.
 That’s why our team of employment lawyers are dedicated to ensuring anyone who has been constructively dismissed receives fair, expert legal advice.
 If you require further guidance on constructive dismissal, get in touch with us today.
 Call us free on 0808 164 0808.

-DISCLAIMER: In general you have three months less one day from the constructive dismissal to take action, meaning you should act fast.
+In terms of the constructive dismissal time limit, you have three months less one day from the constructive dismissal to take action, meaning you should act fast.

 We recommend you speak to one of our lawyers in the first instance.
 As part of the process, you’ll need to get in touch with the Advisory, Conciliation and Arbitration Service (ACAS), who will aim to achieve early conciliation with your employer.
 However, our lawyers can assist in this process where appropriate and we have formally been instructed.
 Please be aware that the ACAS process can take up to around six weeks to complete, which will be taken from the three months you have to begin with.
 It’s important to act quickly in order to bring a tribunal claim.
 If the conciliation procedure is unsuccessful, we may be able to support you with the tribunal.
 If you feel you have a potential employment claim please act quickly and contact us today.